danielfdsilva/mathInterval/README.md

 ```

 ### Expressions
 MathInterval also allows you to use expressions to initialize and compute intervals.
 The official symbols for intersections and union are ∩ and ⋃.
-However, since these symbols are hard to type on a computer MathInterval uses ```and``` and ```or```.
+However, since these symbols are hard to type MathInterval uses ```and``` and ```or```.

 For example:
 ```php